Understanding Trauma Through the Lens of Ayurveda

 Discovering Ayurveda was a life-changing experience for me.
 It offered a holistic and personalized approach to health and well-being that I had never encountered before.
-The insights I gained into my own constitution, or dosha, helped me understand why I related to life’s challenges in certain ways and provided me with tools to restore balance.
+The insights I gained into my own constitution, or dosha, helped me understand why I related to life’s challenges in certain ways.
+Moreover, Ayurveda provided me with tools to restore balance.

 Realizing the importance of adjusting my eating habits with the seasons to feel my best was transformative.
 This ancient knowledge continues to influence many of my decisions and positively impact my life every day.